-Omicron Epsilon Pi Sorority, Inc. is committed to finding the answers to these questions as well as so many others.
-We have obligated ourselves to being the bridge between the community, and community resources.
+Omicron Epsilon Pi Sorority, Inc. is committed to aiding women involved in domestic violence get the assistance they need.
+We have obligated ourselves to being the bridge between the community and available resources.
 In order for this problem to be eliminated, there has to be a strong community understanding, as well as acknowledgement that this problem exists.
-These are some links that will help you gain more knowledge of what domestic violence truly is, and how it affects our community.

 "Don’t punish yourself – I never thought I’d be in an abusive relationship but I WAS.
 Then I thought I’d never get out because I was scared, & stuck.
 Help is at hand, get honest – someone can tell you how much they love you, but love is an action.